charlesrosenbauer/Bzo-Compiler/README.md

 * Lambda expressions are of course supported.
 They are denoted with a single semicolon.

-* Other features: pattern matching, references with Rust-like ownership and borrowing, and the ability to use what would normally be considered special characters in identifiers (so long as they aren't used in the normal syntax).
+* Other features: pattern matching, references with Rust-inspired ownership and borrowing, and the ability to use what would normally be considered special characters in identifiers (so long as they aren't used in the normal syntax).

 All symbols and their (current) intended meanings: